What is a welcome email?

 There are two major milestones in customer acquisition: when a customer subscribes to your email list, and when they make their first purchase.
 These two behavioral triggers are amazing opportunities for you to encourage new prospects and customers to take valuable next steps.

+This is where the welcome email comes in.
 If you’re not sending welcome emails to new subscribers and new buyers, you’re leaving a lot of revenue on the table.

 74% of new subscribers expect a welcome email after they subscribe to your email list.
 And, welcome emails generate 320% more revenue per email than any other marketing email.